 A: Yes, most spring balancers have adjustable tension settings to accommodate different tool weights and provide optimal balance within a certain capacity range.

-Q: How often should I perform maintenance on my spring balancer?
+Q: How often should I perform maintenance on my tool balancer?

 Conclusion